 - Heavy – 24+ hours, 40+ miles, with 20 lbs or 30 lbs.
 This option typically has only a 50% completion rate

-And if you’ve done all those – and still want more – how about an HTL event?
+And if you’ve done all those events – and still want more – how about an HTL event?
 That’s a Heavy, followed by a Tough, followed by a Light, with nothing but a “brief” rest in between.
 At 70 miles total, with a considerable weight rucked, it’s considered a very significant GORUCK achievement.

 Why choose Rucking?